ACHultman/Neighbourly/README.md

 # Neighbourly
-A React Native application to bring people together
+Neighbourly is a React Native application made to bring people together